MN 43** The Great Classification – Mahāvedallasutta

 33.2

-It’s when a bhikkhu has gone to a wilderness, or to the root of a tree, or to an empty hut, and reflects like this:
+Here, a bhikkhu, gone to the forest, or to the root of a tree, or to an empty dwelling, reflects thus:

 Idhāvuso, bhikkhu araññagato vā rukkhamūlagato vā suññāgāragato vā iti paṭisañcikkhati: